Gaurav44sonar/MediGo_Web/README.md

 ## 3. Installation & Setup

 ### *Prerequisites*
+- Python
-- Node.js
+- Supabase
-- MongoDB (or any preferred database)
-- Express.js
+- Flask
-- React.js (Frontend)
+- Javascript
-- Postman (For API testing, optional)

 ### *Steps to Run the Application*
 1. *Clone the Repository*